Different Sales Forecasting Techniques/Approaches

 Following an in-depth analysis and study of the underlying causes and variables, the analysts employ various mathematical methods to project future trends.
 Based on these projections, management gets its sales forecast.

 The non-causal approach is concerned with a thorough and detailed analysis of historical sales patterns.
 These patterns are plotted by analysts on graphs to reflect future sales projection.
-As the identification and evaluation of the underlying causal variables does not take place, the analysts work on the assumption that the underlying causes will affect future sales in a manner similar to the past.
+As the identification and evaluation of the underlying causal variables do not take place, the analysts work on the assumption that the underlying causes will affect future sales in a manner similar to the past.

 The approach of applying particular statistical methods to deduce future sales from that of the past is often criticized because experts are of the opinion that rapid modifications in technology are resulting in vital changes in various business operations.